My value and life I feel is best captured by my inner journey.

-Aided by scriptures and lectures, and through dialog with thousands of people of various backgrounds over the years, I’ve cultivated a robust meta-perspective of our collective mind that can inform my work for the rest of my life.
+I spent half a lifetime on a deep self-reflection process through meditation, which involved spending most of the 2010s in India.
+Aided by scriptures, journaling, and dialog with thousands of people of various backgrounds over the years, I feel I’ve cultivated a robust “meta-perspective” of our collective mind that can be of value to others.

 While in India, I worked on projects as part of the inaugural batch of startups at T-Hub, India’s largest startup incubator.
 There, I started its first Peer Community, helping bring together the mindsets of dozens of startup founders throughout India to tackle prescient challenges in the country.
-I’ve also held programs at various institutions, including Symbiosis Institute of Business Management, Indian Economic Trade Organization, and Ictect.
+I’ve also conducted programs at various institutions, including Symbiosis Institute of Business Management, Indian Economic Trade Organization, and Ictect.

 Please get in touch if I can be of service to you.
 My best.